Guohaoliu66/Freshwater-beta-diversity/README.md

 - **Land-use data** were derived from the *Global Dynamic Land Cover* dataset.
 - **Climate data** were obtained from the *WorldClim v2* database.

+### `output_figure/`
+This directory contains all figures generated from the analyses, including both main-text and supplementary figures presented in the manuscript.
+Figures are organized and named to correspond to figure numbers in the manuscript.
 ---

 ## Note